If you don't have time to read all this page, you can perhaps listen to in French a summary of it :

 The cartouche represents the chariot body.
 The curved ends are those of the axles.
 The wheels are dismantled and shown at the rear.
 And we can clearly distinguish the triangle of the drawbar from the hitch.
-As for the hooks, they are the fasteners of the side walls.
+As for the crossettes, it might be the ties of the side panels.

 In this case, why represent a chariot on a stele usually used to indicate the place where a funeral urn was buried?

 - Quite simply, replied the archaeologist, because in this place, as in Vix, in the Côte d'Or, there is certainly not only the urn, but also the chariot of a Celtic princely figure.

 a model reconstructs the chariot of the princely tomb.

 Below, a reconstruction of the tomb where we see the remains of the chariot and the dismantled wheels placed against a wall of the pit.

 The explanation is attractive.
 Unfortunately, as the stele has been moved for the construction of a lean-to, it's not possible to knew its original location.

-To date, not a single chariot grave has been found in Brittany.
+To date, a single chariot burial has never been found in Brittany1.
 Of course, this does not mean that there are none.
 The lecturer in ancient history Jean-Yves Eveillard thinks that in the absence of a tomb, if the stele represents a chariot, it can also simply evoke the deceased's last journey.

 Only further research, such as aerial surveys using drones, may one day give us the key to the enigma.